starburst997/SWFTY/README.md

 This project has two part, one the tool to generate the SWFTile based file format from SWF file exported by Adobe Animate, second is render code to load and display / manipulate MovieClip from those generated file.

 Includes example to use in OpenFL (eventually Heaps).

+## Copyright
+Powered by OpenFL

+MIT license and copyright 2018 JD, blablabla